-Our ten largest customers represented 50.9% of our revenues in the year ended December 31, 2017, with our largest customer representing 14.5% of our revenues during that period.
+Our ten largest customers represented 54.1% and 50.9% of our revenues in the years ended December 31, 2018, and 2017, respectively, with our largest customer representing 10.1% and 14.5%, respectively, of our revenues during such periods.
 Customer ordering patterns may vary significantly from quarter to quarter, or customers may discontinue providing therapies using our products.
 If one of our largest customers reduced its purchases in a fiscal period, our revenues for that period may be materially adversely affected.
 Further, if one of our largest customers discontinued the use of our products, our revenues may be materially adversely affected.

-We do not have commercial manufacturing experience and could experience difficulty in producing commercial volumes of the Aquadex FlexFlow system and related components or may need to depend on third parties for manufacturing.
+We have limited commercial manufacturing experience and could experience difficulty in producing commercial volumes of the Aquadex FlexFlow system and related components or may need to depend on third parties for manufacturing.

-We have no experience in commercial manufacturing.
-In connection with the acquisition of the Aquadex Business, we entered into a commercial manufacturing and supply agreement with Baxter, which requires Baxter to manufacture Aquadex Blood Sets and Aquadex Catheters for a period of 18 months following our acquisition of the Aquadex Business.
-In May 2017, we notified Baxter that we intended to have it cease the manufacturing Aquadex product effective as of June 30, 2017.
+We have limited experience in commercial manufacturing of the Aquadex FlexFlow system.
+In connection with the acquisition of the Aquadex Business, we entered into a commercial manufacturing and supply agreement with Baxter, which required Baxter to manufacture Aquadex Flex Flow blood sets and Aquadex FlexFlow catheters for a period of 18 months following the acquisition.
+We notified Baxter that we intended to have it cease the manufacturing Aquadex product effective as of June 30, 2017.
 We completed the transfer of manufacturing equipment for the Aquadex Business that we purchased from Baxter to our manufacturing facility in July 2017.
-We completed the first production units of both the Aquadex FlexFlow console and Aquadex Blood Set in the fourth quarter of 2017.
-Because we do not have prior commercial manufacturing experience, we may incur manufacturing inefficiencies, delays or interruptions.
+We began manufacturing Aquadex FlexFlow consoles and blood circuits in-house in the fourth quarter of 2017 and Aquadex FlexFlow catheters in-house in the third quarter of 2018.
+With the initiation of internal catheter production, we have completed the transfer of all manufacturing activities of the Aquadex FlexFlow system from Baxter.
+However, because we have limited prior commercial manufacturing experience, we may incur manufacturing inefficiencies, delays or interruptions.
 We may not be able to achieve low-cost manufacturing capabilities and processes that will enable us to manufacture the Aquadex FlexFlow system or related components in significant volumes, while meeting the legal, regulatory, quality, price, durability, engineering, design and production standards required to market our products successfully.
-If we experience difficulties with our manufacturing operations, we may experience delays in providing products and services to our customers and our business could be harmed.
+If we experience difficulties with our manufacturing operations, we may experience delays in providing products and services to our customers, and our business could be harmed.